Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 What Tutor Provides: Individualized success experiences rebuilding confidence.
 Pace adjusted to enable consistent achievement.
 Positive reinforcement restoring motivation.

-What Tutor Provides: Targeted preparation for specific objective.
+What Tutor Provides: Targeted preparation for the specific objective.
 Intensive practice.
-Test-taking strategies.
-Rapid skill-building in priority areas.
+Test‑taking strategies.
+Rapid skill‑building in priority areas.

 Sign 5: Extended Absence Creating Gaps